richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 No changes to make here.

-{{% alert title="Notes" %}}
+{{% design %}}
-*I have rejected several 6e changes.
+I have rejected several 6e changes.
 6e decks can run twice as many programs as in 5e, but I feel that just leads to modifier explosion from too many overlapping effects.
-6e also splits the cyberdeck into two components - the 'deck itself and the cyberjack - but this doesn't really change the substance of the system a great deal and makes converting existing characters awkward.*
+6e also splits the cyberdeck into two components - the 'deck itself and the cyberjack - but this doesn't really change the substance of the system a great deal and makes converting existing characters awkward.
-{{% /alert %}}
+{{% /design %}}

 ## Matrix damage & repair; dumpshock